ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/applications.html.markdown

 <td width="16">
 </td>
 <td>
   If you want to embed an App into your own HTML page, then pressing the Embed button will provide you with the necessary HTML code that you can copy and paste into your page.
 You can also pass parameters into your app by editing this code.
-See [Passing in data with Embedded Apps and Javascript](/developers/user-guide/product-guide/advanced-features/passing-parameters-into-apps/passing-in-data-with-embedded)
+See <a href="/developers/user-guide/product-guide/advanced-features/passing-parameters-into-apps/passing-in-data-with-embedded">Passing in data with Embedded Apps and Javascript</a>

 </td>
 </tr>